sirko1990/csv_to_array/README.md

 ## Why do we need it?

 Let's say there is a test file with many columns and you need it to be converted into an array.
-Although you need only a few columns from this file.
+Although you need only few columns from this file.
 So try to use this PHP extension

 ## Example
 - we have test file